play2d/client/README.txt

-Thanks for playing this game.
+﻿Thanks for playing this game.
 We hope you enjoy it.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~